Brought to you by Michael and Brian - take a Talk Python course or get Brian's pytest book

 08:21 Then listen up.

-08:22 Microsoft for Startups Founders Hub is offering a rare opportunity, a chance to get in the game with OpenAI's APIs and Azure OpenAI Service.
+08:21 Microsoft for Startup Founders Hub is offering a rare opportunity, a chance to get in the game with OpenAI APIs and Azure OpenAI service.

-08:29 These tools that'll take you to new heights with the power of generative AI at your fingertips.
+08:29 These tools that will take you to new heights with the power of generative AI at your fingertips.

 08:44 The team at Microsoft will give you guidance.